orbitalquark/textadept/docs/api.md

 <a id="textadept.run.test"></a>
 #### `textadept.run.test`(*root\_directory*)

-Runs tests for the project whose root path is *root_directory* or the current project using the shell command from the `test_commands` table.
+Prompts the user with the command entry to run tests for the project whose root path is *root_directory* or the current project using the shell command from the `test_commands` table.
 The current project is determined by either the buffer's filename or the current working directory.
 Emits `TEST_OUTPUT` events.